mgren/ogive/README.md

 Since each _put_ generates an unique nonce and derives an unique name, the probability of name collision in storage is basically zero.
 This allows to _put_ the same file multiple times at different points in time to create multiple backups.

 #### About the profile file
 Since the profile file stores the master key, its loss or corruption renders all backups created with it unrecoverable.
 A copy of the profile file on a separate medium is essential.
-An additional, physical backup such as [PaperBack](http://ollydbg.de/Paperbak/) is suggested.
+An additional, physical backup of the profile file such as [PaperBack](http://ollydbg.de/Paperbak/) is suggested.

 #### Broken Downloads/uploads
 Currently ogive does not support any form of download/upload resumption.
 One file operation must complete in one run.
 This is unlikely to change, at least until [sio supports WriteAt and ReadAt](https://github.com/minio/sio/issues/13).
 With that in place, the upload/download code would need to be rewritten to replace s3manager with manual control of part download/upload in order to ensue all operations are aligned to the underlying cipher block size.